 Insurance companies may rethink or reconsider a denial when a claimant/plaintiff hires an attorney.
 This does not apply to every insurance company, nor does it apply to all adjusters in every situation, but it does, in fact, happen.
 If nothing else, hiring an attorney may trigger a supervisor review of the file, which may make the adjuster rethink their position.

-- A case must be built with evidence (the right evidence) to hold any value to the insurance company.
-Insurance companies will often take a “prove it to me” approach to paying out settlements.
-While you may have suffered a major injury, if you don’t have the right evidence to back up your contentions, the insurance company will not value your case as highly as it should.
+A case must be built with evidence (the right evidence) to hold any value to the insurance company.
+Insurance companies will often take a “prove it to me” approach to pay out settlements.
+While you may have suffered a major injury, if you don’t have the right evidence to back up your contentions, the insurance company will not value your case as high as it should.
 For example, a concert pianist who loses a pinky finger will have their life impacted differently (and in a lot of ways more significantly) than a laborer.
 Without the right evidence, the insurance company may treat that pianist the same as a laborer in valuing the claim.